lurchmath/openmath-js/docs/api-reference.md

 nodes, but it is close to JSON.

-The specification for how OpenMath expressions are stored as JSON trees is given [at the top of the source code documentation](https://github.com/lurchmath/openmath-js/blob/master/openmath.litcoffee#openmath-module), should you need it.
+The specification for how OpenMath expressions are stored as JSON trees is given in [comments at the top of the source code](https://github.com/lurchmath/openmath-js/blob/master/openmath.js), should you need it.
 The following methods are available for working with such structures, but these are rarely used by the client, and are mostly for internal purposes.